Office of the Secretary of Transportation, DOT.

 that had a population greater than 200,000 in the 2010 Census.

-This definition affects four aspects of the program: (1) Not more than $450 million of the funds provided for BUILD Transportation grants are to be used for projects in rural areas; (2) not more than $450 million of the funds provided for BUILD Transportation grants are to be used for projects in urban areas; (3) for a project in a rural area the minimum award is $1 million; and (4) the Secretary may increase the Federal share above 80 percent to pay for the costs of a project in a rural area.
+This definition affects four aspects of the program: (1) Not more than $500 million of the funds provided for BUILD Transportation grants are to be used for Start Printed Page 10814projects in rural areas; (2) not more than $500 million of the funds provided for BUILD Transportation grants are to be used for projects in urban areas; (3) for a project in a rural area the minimum award is $1 million; and (4) the Secretary may increase the Federal share above 80 percent to pay for the costs of a project in a rural area.

 iii.
 Project Components

 An application may describe a project that contains more than one component, and may describe components that may be carried out by parties other than the applicant.
-DOT may award funds for a component, instead of the larger project, if that component (1) independently meets minimum award amounts described in Section B and all eligibility requirements described in Section C; (2) independently aligns well with the selection criteria specified in Section E; and (3) meets National Environmental Policy Act (NEPA) requirements with respect to independent utility.
+DOT expects, and will impose requirements on fund recipients to ensure, that all components included in an application will be delivered as part of the BUILD project, regardless of whether a component includes Federal funding.
+DOT may award funds for a component, instead of the larger project, if that component (1) independently meets minimum award amounts described in Section B and all eligibility requirements described in Section C; (2) independently aligns well with the selection criteria specified in Section E.1; and (3) meets National Environmental Policy Act (NEPA) requirements with respect to independent utility.
 Independent utility means that the component will represent a transportation improvement that is usable and represents a reasonable expenditure of DOT funds even if no other improvements are made in the area, and will be ready for intended use upon completion of that component's construction.
 All project components that are presented together in a single application must demonstrate a relationship or connection between them.
-(See Section D.2.iv. for Required Approvals).
+(See Section D.2. for Required Approvals).

 Applicants should be aware that, depending upon the relationship between project components and applicable Federal law, DOT funding of only some project components may make other project components subject to Federal requirements as described in Section F.2.